Cutwell/readme-template/README.md

 ## Usage

-1. Run the program from the command line (from the project root) like this:
+Run the program from the command line (from the project root) like this:

-- The first argument is the month (1-12).
-- The second argument is the day (1-31).

-E.g.:

 If using `pip`: